the1lab/1lab/src/Data/Nat/Range.lagda.md

 \end{cases}
 $$

-Note that $x$ is increasing and $y$ is constant in this recurrence relation, so Agda's termination checker will reject this definition.
+Note that $x$ is increasing and $y$ is constant in this recurrence relation, so the termination checker will reject this definition.
 Instead, the termination metric is $y - x$, which decreases by 1 every step.
 We could use [[well-founded]] induction to define $[x,y)$, but luckily there is a simpler solution: we can define an auxiliary function `count-up`{.Agda} that computes the range $[x,x+n)$, and then define
 $[x,y)$ as `count-up x (y - x)`.